Karan-Kirpalani/Karan-Kirpalani/README.md

-- 👋 Hi, I’m @Karan-Kirpalani - New to Programming-ish
+- 👋 Hi, I’m @Karan-Kirpalani - New to codin, kinda!

 🚀 What I’m Working On:
 - 🧪 Research projects in biomedical science & chemistry